Abel Lafleur

-Biography
+Early life and education

 Lafleur was born in Rodez, in South-West France in the Midi-Pyrénées region.

-He attended the École des Beaux-Arts in Paris and was heavily influenced as a pupil by the French medallists Jules-Clément Chaplain (1839–1909), and Hubert Ponscarme (1827–1903) and worked alongside Alexandre Charpentier (1856–1909), who had been an assistant to Ponscarme.
+He attended the École des Arts Décoratifs and the École des Beaux-Arts in Paris and was heavily influenced as a pupil by the French medallists Jules-Clément Chaplain (1839–1909), and Hubert Ponscarme (1827–1903) and worked alongside Alexandre Charpentier (1856–1909), who had been an assistant to Ponscarme.

 Lafleur specialised in the naked female form, as a subject for medallic sculpture.

+Career

-From 1901 Lafleur exhibited regularly at the Salon des Artistes Français, at the Salon des Indépendants and at the Salon d'Automne.
+From 1901, Lafleur exhibited regularly at the Salon des Artistes Français, at the Salon des Indépendants and at the Salon d'Automne.
 In 1910 he contributed to the New York Medallic Exhibition.
 Lafleur was awarded a gold medal, and on 8 August 1920 he was nominated to the grade of Chevalier of the Légion d'honneur.
 Lafleur was a contemporary of René Gregoire (1871–1945) and Pierre Charles Lenoir (1871–1953).
 He also competed in the art competitions at the 1932 Summer Olympics.